Right Place, Wrong Time (song): Use in media

 "Right Place, Wrong Time" was included in the soundtrack of the 2000 comedy film Lucky Numbers.
-The song was featured in an episode of American Horror Story: Coven, an episode of That 70’s Show and in the movies Dazed and Confused and Fun with Dick and Jane (2005).
-In 2008, the song was included in How I Met Your Mothers fourth season ending "Right place, right time".
+The song was featured in an episode of American Horror Story: Coven, an episode of That 70’s Show, and in the movies Dazed and Confused (1993) and Fun with Dick and Jane (2005).
+In 2008, the song was included in How I Met Your Mothers fourth season ending "Right Place, Right Time".
 It also appeared over the opening credits in the film Sahara, as well as the trailer for the second season of Fargo.

 It was included in the soundtrack to the 2010 video game Skate 3 and also included in Black Lightning (S3:E7).

 The intro was sampled by Dr. Dre and used in the intro to the movie Deep Cover.

 It was used in trailers for the television series, Poker Face.

 Cover versions

 The Jon Spencer Blues Explosion covered the song, releasing it on Acme Plus, the UK version of Xtra-Acme USA.
 This version appeared on the Scream 2 soundtrack, and the film's title, together with the names of stars Neve Campbell and Jada Pinkett, can be heard shouted several times during the intro.

 The Screamin' Cheetah Wheelies recorded it for their album Magnolia (Capricorn Records, 1996).

 James Booker included it on his album Gonzo: Live 1976 as a medley with "Desitively Bonnaroo".

 Dave Matthews Band covered it with special guests Preservation Hall Jazz Band as a tribute to Dr. John, following his death, at Alpine Valley Music Theatre on July 5, 2019.

 B.B.
 King and Bonnie Raitt contributed it for the soundtrack to the film Air America.

+Down (band) released a cover of the track ahead of Mardi Gras 2026.